Un-Jam your Strippit Super 30/30 & Custom 18/30 Punch Press Machine Un-Jam-Strippit-Super-30-30-Punch-Press-Machine

 get-out their Big Hammers & Pipes & Pry-Bars & Acetylene Torches to try

-to Pry-up the Ram, Rotate Flywheels, or Cut Out Tool, to "Fix" the Jam.
+to Pry-up the Ram, Rotate Flywheels, Cut Out Tool, to "Fix" the Jam.

 Instead, they just Damage Machine & Swing-Arm Holder & Tooling.